Helder (HELDER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Helder Historical Price

-According to the latest data gathered on Helder live price page, the current price of Helder is 0.077097USD.
-The circulating supply of Helder(HELDER) is 497.07M HELDER , giving it a market capitalization of $38.32M.
+According to the latest data gathered on Helder live price page, the current price of Helder is 0.07946USD.
+The circulating supply of Helder(HELDER) is 497.03M HELDER , giving it a market capitalization of $39.49M.

 - 30 Days0.00%$ --$ 0.090386$ 0.076975